dagger/dagger/docs/learn/1005-what_is_cue.md

 }
 ```

 Here we&rsquo;ve defined the `Name` field as a `string` and the `Age` field as an `int`.
 Notice how `string` and `int` _are not_ within quotes.
 This is what we mean when we say "types _are_ values".
 This will be quite familiar to anyone who has written Go or some other strongly-typed language.
 With these types defined, CUE will now _enforce_ them, so that any attempt to provide say an integer for the Name or a string for the Age will result in an error.
-It&rsquo;s worth noting here that the output from this example is the result of _implicit uinification_; we&rsquo;ll talk about _explicit unification_ later.
+It&rsquo;s worth noting here that the output from this example is the result of _implicit unification_; we&rsquo;ll talk about _explicit unification_ later.
 [Try it in the CUE playground](https://cuelang.org/play/?id=7iR-sFSEajk#cue@export@yaml).

 ### Concrete Values